 If you are saving your TFSA to fund a short-term goal, e.g. vacation, wedding, car purchase, home down payment, etc., a savings account that pays you a reasonable interest may be the way to go.

-One of the best high-interest savings accounts in Canada is:
+High-interest savings accounts in Canada include:

 2. Guaranteed Investment Certificates (GICs)